pfaman/pfaman/README.md

 - 👋 Hi, I’m Aman Savita
 - 👀 I’m interested in App Development and Game Development
 - 🌱 I’m currently learning Game Development and Artificial Intelligence
-- 💞️ I’m looking to collaborate on ...
+- 💞️  i'm an expert programmer and I am looking for a partner…
 - 📫 You can contact me through through amantheiit@gmail.com

 <!---